 Patience rewarded me eventually with an understanding of how resistant I am to being held to a standard of solemnity carried with cleverly measured words.
 Even if poetic, they register with me as an affront of ideas substituting for grief - ideas I can’t respond to despite how much someone wants me to feel the way they do.
 An illusion of camaraderie worded in place with a self-satisfying, punishing rhetoric could be so much more effective if abandoned completely and re-written as song.
 Without rhythm and music, some ideas are simply bossy, churlish instructions on how to behave.

 I couldn't be more excited about launching this website today.
 With the help of Meg Craig and Skysail Brand in Mahone Bay, I was taught to navigate Weebly and create my own page.
 There's tons more to learn...
 Thanks to my fans for their patience as I got this together.
 I would be remiss if I didn't thank Bob MacIsaac of Chester, NS who created my first website, laurasmith.ca, now routed here.
 He was infinitely patient with me through the years...
 Thanks for bringing me into cyberspace, Bob.

-My friend, Hanna Hunziker took photos during my performance and that Bruce Guthro wouldn't let me leave the stage 'til I sang not one, not two, but three more songs.
+My friend, Hanna Hunziker took photos during my performance.
+Bruce Guthro wouldn't let me leave the stage 'til I sang not one, not two, but three more songs.
 Bless his heart.
 And thank you.
-It was a thrill to be a part of such a stellar roster of performers in such a gorgeous setting as Jost Winery.
+I was delighted to be a part of a stellar roster of performers in such a gorgeous setting as Jost Winery.

 It was a stellar night with Bruce Guthro and Gowan and Dave Sampson at Bruce's Song Circle event.
 (Dave was camera shy).